mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 topology information provided by a DHCP relay, typically.

-Address/prefix allocation decisions are integral to the allocation of addresses and prefixes in DHCP.
-The argument is described in details in {{RFC7969}}, here we want to guarantee that 4o6RA does not break any legacy capability when related to the use of topology.
+Address/prefix allocation decisions are integral to the allocation of addresses and prefixes in DHCP, as decsribed in details in {{RFC7969}}.
+In specification aims to guarantee that the 4o6RA does not break any legacy capability when used for topology discovery.

-The topology discovery as described in {{RFC7969}} differs between IPv4 and IPv6 because for IPv4 only the first Relay Agent can set the giaddr field (section 3.1 of {{RFC7969}}).
-Thus in a generic network involving more than one Relay Agent only part of the topology is transported via DHCPv4.
+Topology discovery as described in {{RFC7969}} differs between IPv4 and IPv6 as for IPv4 only the first Relay Agent can set the giaddr field (section 3.1 of {{RFC7969}}).
+Thus in a network that has more than one Relay Agent only part of the topology is transported via DHCPv4.

-When in IPv6 context and using DHCPv6, all Relay Agents can send link-address and Interface-ID options, that provide information about the complete path between the DHCPv6 client and the DHCPv6 server to the DHCPv6 server.
+When using DHCPv6, all Relay Agents can send link-address and Interface-ID options, that provide information about the complete path between the DHCPv6 client and the DHCPv6 server to the DHCPv6 server.

-When in a L2 network, Lightway DHCPv6 Relay Agents {{RFC6221}}
+In L2 networks, Lightway DHCPv6 Relay Agents {{RFC6221}}
 can be used.
 Then, topology information for the given IP address can be obtained from the DHCPv6 server and used for configuration or other purposes.

-The adoption of {{RFC7341}} at the client permits to use the DHCPv6 mechanisms for topology discovery even in case of DHCPv4. as using DHCPv6 encapsulation the DHCPv6 Relay Agent knows the interface where the encapsulated DHCP request is received.
+{{RFC7341}} anables the client to use DHCPv6 for topology discovery even within an DHCPv4 context, as the DHCPv6 Relay Agent knows the interface where the encapsulated DHCP request is received.
+As shown in {{fig_4o6RA_RA}}, the introduction of 4o6 at the edge of the IPv6 network, however, hides the L2 network from the DHCPv6 RA.

-Moving 4o6 in the intermediate node rather than at the client breaks the topology propagation as 4o6RA-only does not provide any interface information in the encapsulated message.
+As such moving 4o6 in a intermediate node rather than performaing it at the client, breaks the topology propagation as 4o6RA-only does not provide any interface information in the encapsulated message.